8 FREE Toddler Activities in Greenville, SC You’re Going to Love

 Be sure to read our tips on Mice on Main for even more help.

 Toddlers will love finding all the mice hidden on Main Street in downtown Greenville.
-Keep your toddler interested by having a plan before you go; I suggest already knowing where all the mice are.
+Keep your toddler interested by having a plan before you go – I suggest already knowing where all the mice are.
 Read about the history and find some clues on the Mice on Main website.

 Take digital pictures of your findings so you can retell the experience with your toddler.
 My little one loves to see herself in pictures and talk about what we did.
-Print these pictures at home or look out for free print codes at drugstores and you can create a book of your adventures.

 You can purchase a fun picture book about the Mice on Main at the Mast General Store downtown Greenville or you can also find Mice on Main at the Greenville County Library.